abdoudiaw/Efficient-Sampling/README.md

 # Efficient learning
-The repository shows an Efficient learning method based on finding critical points on a response surface using an optimizer.
+The repository shows an Efficient learning method using critical points of a response surface.

 To run the script in TableI and TableII you need to install mystic and its requirements:  https://github.com/uqfoundation/mystic

 # mystic
-highly-constrained non-convex optimization and uncertainty quantificatin
+highly-constrained non-convex optimization and uncertainty quantification

 #